Pinot Noir: Red or White?

 Pinot Noir can be used to make four various categories of single varietal wine, which means the wine is made from 100% pinot noir grapes.
 These are red pinot noir, white pinot noir, rosé pinot noir, and sparkling pinot noir.
 This can also be used in blended wine, like in Champagne, blended rosé, and Sancerre.

 Pinot Noir is a very diverse style of grape that can be used to produce both red and white wines.
 Pinot Noir grapes are available in light red and translucent colours because of the water they keep while on the vine.
-It makes for a nice introduction for those who are new to red wine, too.
+The Pinot Noir grape makes for a nice introduction for those who are new to red wine, too.

 Pinot Noir is most frequently used to produce red wine, however white Pinot Noir wines are available but are less common.
 White Pinot Noir is richer than other white wines because it is extracted from red wine grapes.
-It has flavours of baked apple and pear, with zesty notes of orange, ginger and honey.
-The colour can differ from pale white gold to a deep saffron yellow depending on how it is made.
+White Pinot Hoir has flavours of baked apple and pear, with zesty notes of orange, ginger and honey.
+The colour on white Pinot Noir can differ from pale white gold to a deep saffron yellow depending on how it is made.

 Let’s have a look at some great Aussie Pinot Noirs.